ProteinBarBlog/ProteinBarBlog.github.io/_posts/2020-8-05-NUGO-Coffee.md

 title: NUGO Coffee Protein bar
 ---

+By: Rina (lmpo)
 Rina's Darn Tootin' First Protein Bar Post!
 This one thoroughly slapped.
 The crunch was impeccable, just like in all other Nugo bars.
-However, the coffee flavor was simply astronomical.
+However, the coffee flavor was gr9.
 It was epic.
 Overall a very op bar!

 # Ratings:

 ### Health: 8/10
-### Taste: 11/10
+### Taste: 9.4/10
-### Texture: 9/10
+### Texture: 8.5/10

 ## Overall rating: 8.45/10